🌎 Overview

 • Guaranteed farm placement

-• Bank account and TFN assistance
+• Bank and TFN assistance

 australianworkingadventures.com